 By automating feed-driven creative production with DaVinci Commerce, they lifted CTR by 54%; proof that creative agility is the new performance lever in retail media.

-Infrastructure for the New Role:
+Infrastructure For The New Role:

 For marketers stepping into the “retail media architect” role, infrastructure is critical.
 They need systems that automate creative, unify media execution, and scale personalization.
 AI-powered platforms, like DaVinci Commerce, provide exactly that connective tissue: automating retail-ready creative production, enforcing compliance, and linking first-party data to dynamic creative decision-making.